gofhilman/todo-list/README.md

 ## To Do

-- Complete task list update function
+- Complete main update function